corrode/corrode.github.io/content/blog/compile-time-invariants.md

 but remember that the goal here is to learn about the general pattern of using types to enforce invariants.

+Note that we cannot simply implement `Deref` and `DerefMut` to delegate to the underlying `Vec`, because that would allow us to mutate the vector in a way that violates our invariant.
+Furthermore, we would need a custom implementation of `remove` and `pop` to make sure that the vector is never empty.

+On the other hand, your own types are probably very specific to your use-case, so you might not need to implement as many traits.

 With that, let's write some tests:

 ```rust